The roles of bulk and surface thermodynamics in the selective adsorption of a confined azeotropic mixture: Methods

 where

-The hyper-DFT formulation of LMFT that we present is largely similar to that of Archer and Evans \cite{archerRelationshipLocalMolecular2013}, who showed the formal similarity of LMFT and traditional cDFT.
-A key difference, however, is that in writing Eq.~\ref{eqn:mean-field}, we have separated the bulk and inhomogenoeus contributions to the mean-field free energy functional.
-This separation affords a level of flexibility that can be put to practical advantage; an accurate description of the bulk fluid can be obtained if $\{\Delta\mu_\alpha\}$ is known by any means.
+\tcr{The separation of bulk and inhomogeneous contributions to the mean-field free energy functional} affords a level of flexibility that can be put to practical advantage; an accurate description of the bulk fluid can be obtained if $\{\Delta\mu_\alpha\}$ is known by any means.
 For example, in the case of primitive models of electrolytes and dielectric fluids, analytic expressions for $\{\Delta\mu_\alpha\}$ have been derived based on Stillinger--Lovett sum rules \cite{buiFirstPrinciplesApproach2025, buiLearningClassicalDensity2025}.
 Here, we will take advantage of the fact that $\{\Delta\mu_\alpha\}$ can be obtained from a known EoS.

-Success of this LMFT-style hyper-DFT approach rests upon a suitable choice of reference system.
-For the binary LJ mixture that we study here, in which A and B have the same molecular diameter, we choose the reference system to be the purely repulsive \emph{single-component} fluid described by the Weeks--Chandler--Anderson (WCA) potential \cite{weeksRoleRepulsiveForces1971}, i.e, $u_{0,\alpha\eta}=u_0$, with
+Success of this \tcr{neural LMFT} approach rests upon a suitable choice of reference system.
+For the binary LJ mixture that we study here, in which A and B have the same molecular diameter, we choose the reference system to be the purely repulsive \emph{single-component} fluid described by the Weeks--Chandler--Anderson (WCA) potential \cite{weeksRoleRepulsiveForces1971}, i.e., $u_{0,\alpha\eta}=u_0$, with

 Combining Eqs.~\ref{eqn:EL} and~\ref{eqn:c1}, the Euler--Lagrange equation for species $\alpha$ of the LJ mixture reads,

 with